d12frosted/elpa-mirror/gnu/marginalia-readme.txt

 	     ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Table of Contents
-─────────────────

-1. Configuration
-2. Information shown by the annotators
-3. Adding custom annotators or classifiers
-4. Disabling annotators, builtin or lightweight annotators
-5. Contributions

 This package provides `marginalia-mode' which adds marginalia to the minibuffer completions.
 [Marginalia] are marks or annotations placed at the margin of the page of a book or in this case helpful colorful